 2. He said we should use reason as a guide in most of our decision-making.
 He said it belittled God to ask his advice on trivial issues when he had given us reason to figure things our ourselves (his sermon "on Enthusiasm")

 3. He was active in social and welfare issues.
 Once a week he would visit people in prison and mental asylums; once a week he would study the Bible, six days a week he would study the classics, once a week he would hold support groups for Church members.
-Critics called him and his brother Charles "Methodists" because of their obsessive way of allocating their time, but the Wesleys took it as a compliment and adopted it themselves.
+Critics called him and his brother Charles "Methodists" because of their obsession with detail, but the Wesleys took it as a compliment and adopted it themselves.
 Originally, it referred to their Oxford University "Holy Club", but later it became the title of the separate Methodist movement.

 4. He wrote political pamphlets and supported public leaders such as William Wilberforce, campaigner against slavery.

 5. John Wesley was also an evangelist in the traditional sense, but he repeatedly emphasised that it needed to be joined to practical issues.
-I was struck by the overtones of one of his slogans: "avoid all kinds of evil, especially that which is most commonly practised".
-My interpretation of is that he didn't merely want to live an ethical life; he also wanted to focus on issues that would have the biggest political effect: He wanted to change the world.
-Today, wrecking the environment would be an evil that is most commonly practised; if we all thought about it as our political priority we could be more effective.
+One of his slogans that still impresses me: "avoid all kinds of evil, especially that which is most commonly practised".
+My interpretation is that he didn't want merely want to live an ethical life; he also wanted to focus on issues that would have the biggest political effect: He wanted to change the world.

 I too have been kicked out five times

 It has been my fate to follow Wesley's example by getting expelled: